-- In a Swedish comic book series for children called "Bamse", there is an character who's a turtle called "Skalman" which translates to "Shellman", he can fit anything except for a few exceptionsnote into his shell.
+- In a Swedish comic book series for children called Bamse, one of the main characters is a turtle called Skalman (which translates to "Shellman").
+He carries literally everything "except trains, spaceships and Atlantic steamers" around inside his shell.
 Think "Deus ex Machina armory".

 - Grant Morrison, during his run on JLA, introduced Prometheus, a deliberately designed anti-Batman who decided to destroy "the forces of justice" after watching a cop gun down his bank-robber parents.
 In addition to possessing a helmet that allows him to hardwire his brain to duplicate everything another person knows, including how they move and speak, allowing him to defeat Batman in hand-to-hand combat, he also has plans worked out to disable every single member of the JLA, including the ones who just joined in the previous issue.
 He is only vanquished when he fails to predict that Catwoman would have snuck onboard the Watchtower to rob the trophy room.
 Since he didn't plan for her, she takes him out with a surprise whip crack to the soft bits.
 He has since undergone varying levels of Badass Decay in later appearances.